Skip to content

 One couple has been in LA for 10 years.
 They have a child.
 They have had occasional writing jobs and even produced a show that never aired.
 Neither of them has ever worked a real job.

-One man, who’s been successful, carved out a career over 25+ years.
-He was able to do this because his wife is a a successful white collar worker who brings in a steady high income and benefits by going to work every day while he chases pipe dreams.
+Another man, who’s been moderately successful carved out a career over 25+ years.
+He was able to do this because his wife is a hard working white collar professional who brings in a steady high income with benefits while he chases his dreams.
+Without her putting in long hours in an office, he could never afford to spend months (and sometimes year) earning nothing while kicking around coffee shops, cafes and restaurants.

 I have no sympathy for any of them.

 The irony was that these podcasts were setup to generate sympathy for the strikers.
 After all, the work and pay is unreliable.
-Although we hear about the mega salaries of the superstars, there are far more people working at the low end of the spectrum working for minimum wages that may not even get them to $24K annually.
+Although we hear about the mega-salaries of the superstars, there are far more people working at the low end of the spectrum making less than $24K annually.

 Wah!
 Cry me a river.

-All three of the people said they had no idea how complicated working in Hollywood would be and how the pay system worked.
-They all believed if they worked hard and put time in, eventually everything would work out fine.
+They all said they had no idea how complicated working in Hollywood would be and how the pay system worked.
+They all believed if they worked hard and put their time in, eventually everything would work out fine.

 You chose this.
 Quit whining.